keepthrifty/keepthrifty.github.io/_posts/2017-07-03-nothing-new-year-month-six-update.md

 ---

 We're officially halfway through our [year-long challenge to buy nothing new]({% post_url 2017-01-02-happy-nothing-new-year %})!
 While we've had some hiccups, we're still buying way less new stuff and we're feeling good about our progress.
-Life is continuing to be crazy - we [moved into our apartment]({% post_url 2017-06-27-minimalist-moving %}) last weekend and are due to close on selling our house __in two days__, which will finally bring us to complete debt freedom.
+Our life of craziness continues - over this last weekend, we [downsized into our apartment]({% post_url 2017-06-27-minimalist-moving %}), dropping our living space by a third.
+On Wednesday, we are due to close on selling our house , which will finally bring us to complete debt freedom.

 We've got a lot of changes ahead, including one really big one that I'm excited to announce next week.
 Stay tuned :)